 If you’ve noticed that our at-home devices are a key weapon in the fight against sagging – I certainly swear by them – it is no coincidence.
 Not only do microcurrent and ultrasound boost the production of collagen and elastin, they increase blood and lymphatic circulation.
 For more on ultrasound, see our LED and ultrasound device, Truth Vitality Lux Renew.

 Red Flower reminded me with its Lymphatic Phytopower Sea Cleanser and Masque ($42 in the shop) that beta-glucans stimulate blood circulation and encourage lymphatic drainage.
 Red Flower’s come from mushrooms.
-Mad Hippie Vitamin A Serum ($32.99 in the shop) has oat-derived beta-glucan.
+Mad Hippie Vitamin A Serum ($32.99) has oat-derived beta-glucan.

 Featuring prominently in La Vie Celeste Eclairage Restorative Serum, beta-glucan isn’t the only ingredient here that helps prevent sagging skin, there’s also a peptide called caprooyl tetrapeptide-3 (also known as ChroNoline).

-Stemulation’s Boost Crème ($75-$140 in the shop) also gives beta-glucan pride of place.
+Stemulation’s Boost Crème ($75-$140) also gives beta-glucan pride of place.
 And you will be impressed by our reviewer’s before and after pictures.

 Hydrolyzed lupine protein is high in amino acids, and according to Osmotics, along with alfalfa seeds, it promotes lymphatic drainage.
 Find them in Osmotics Blue Copper 5 Prime Eye ($98).